The Giant Pacific Manta Ray

 We split into four groups, complete with a surfboard to hang onto with underwater lights affixed to it.
 Then we enter the ocean, grab onto the board and head to the “campfire,” which is a bunch of underwater lights at the bottom facing upwards to attract plankton, which in turn attract manta rays.

-We don’t even have everyone in my group in the water before we get our first manta ray sighting.
+We don’t even have everyone in the water before we get our first manta ray sighting.

 It rises up from the dark, suddenly illuminated by our light and feeding inches below our board.
 After a few passes it moves on to the next group and we make our way over to the campfire where more mantas are already feeding.

 The guests forget all about being nervous as soon as we have our first encounter.

 Snorkeling in the ocean at night might seem a little daunting at first but after a successful manta snorkel, the nervousness disappears and the group becomes closer because of it.